Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 Append External Session ID

-If set, append the participant's External Session ID to the onward URL in the query string.
-Enter the variable name you would like to use.
+If set, append the participant's External Session ID to the Onward URL, calling it by the parameter name assigned here.
 For example, the value externalID will result in the participant being redirected to http://www.your-onward-url-above.com?externalID=EXTERNALSESSIONID

 If you want to append some other data Fields from the Store, enter them here, separated by commas.
-By default, they will be appended with the same name.
+By default, they will be appended with the name you gave the Fields within Gorilla.
 If you need to append the values, but with a different name, enter the name of the Field followed by the name to use in the URL, separated by a colon.

 For example, entering val1, val2:myval will result in http://www.your-onward-url-above.com?val1=VAL1&myval=VAL2